caraya/personal-blog/content/blog/a-declarative-web.md

   - CSS
   - Design
   - Web
-draft: true
+youtube: true
 ---

 Jeremy Keith recently published [Declarative design](https://adactio.com/journal/18982) on his blog.

-The premise of the post is that there are two divergent ways to think about web design and building web content, encapsulated by these two diametrically opposed statements:
+The premise of the post is that there are two divergent ways to think about web design and building web content, encapsulated by these two opposed statements:

-***CSS is broken and I want my tools to work around the way CSS has been designed***.
+**CSS is broken and I want my tools to work around the way CSS has been designed**.

 and

-***CSS is awesome and I want my tools to amplify the way that CSS has been designed***.
+**CSS is awesome and I want my tools to amplify the way that CSS has been designed**.

 Which of these statements resonates with you will influence the tools that you choose and the comfort you feel when you use tools that don't fit your paradigm.